ForNeVeR/Fabricator/README.md

     yield! installShawl
 ]

-[<EntryPoint>]
-let main(args: string[]): int =
-    EntryPoint.main args resources
+exit <| EntryPoint.main args resources
 ```

 This script will make sure there's an executable `C:\Programs\shawl\shawl.exe` downloaded from the specified URL.
-This executable might then be used for other resources' setup, e.g. for `Fabricator.Resources.WindowsServices.windowsService`.
+This executable might then be used for other resources' setup, e.g., for the [Windows service resource][docs.windows-service].

 Prerequisites
 -------------